iamshishirgaire/IOE-Syllabus-Data/faculties/civil/6sem/building_technology.md

-# Syllabus

-## Building Technology

-**Course Objective:**

-To introduce:

-* Functional requirements of buildings
-* Factors affecting comfort to the occupant in the building
-* Elements of building
-* Construction details of building components
-* Services in building
-* Causes & Prevention of cracks in buildings

-## Syllabus

 1. **Functional Requirements of Buildings (7 hours)**
     * Buildings and their types
     * Heat phenomena in Building (thermal performance of building components, thermal comfort, thermal design)